Globe and Mail Centre: Design

-The Globe and Mail Centre features a range of event spaces, including a grand ballroom that can accommodate up to 1,000 guests for wedding venue, a spacious lobby that is ideal for receptions, and smaller conference rooms for more intimate gatherings.
-The building is also equipped with state-of-the-art audiovisual technology, including high-quality sound systems, projection screens, and LED lighting.
+In addition to its primary office function, the Globe and Mail Centre also contains an event venue that is frequently rented to private individuals and organizations.
+The building features a range of event spaces, including a grand ballroom that can accommodate up to 1,000 guests, a spacious lobby for receptions, and numerous conference rooms, equipped with modern AV equipment, for smaller events.